 As well, Spirulina fusiformis has been shown to provide Antioxidant/Hepatoprotective (Liver function)

-comparison purpose, results were compared with those for silymarin, a standard hepatoprotective drug.
-The study clearly demonstrated that Spirulina fusifomis shows hepatoprotective effect through its antioxidant activity on acetaminophen-induced
+For comparison purposes, results were compared with those for silymarin, a standard hepatoprotective drug.
+The study clearly demonstrated that Spirulina fusifomis shows hepatoprotective effect through its antioxidant activity on acetaminophen-induced hepatotoxicity.

 Spirulina is rich in a brilliant blue polypeptide called Phycocyanin.
 Studies show that Phycocyanin affects the stem cells found in bone marrow.
 Stem cells are "Grandmother" to both the white blood cells that make up the cellular immune system and red blood cells that oxygenate the body.

 “Chinese scientists document Phycocyanin stimulating hematopoiesis, (the creation of blood), emulating the affect of the hormone erythropoetin, (EPO).
 EPO is produced by healthy kidneys and regulates bone marrow stem cell production of red blood cells.
-Chinese scientists claim Phycocyanin also regulates production of white blood cells, even when bone marrow stem cells are damaged by toxic chemicals or radiation” The Effects of Polysaccharide and Phycocyanin from Spirulina platensis variety on Peripheral blood and Hematopoietic system of Bone Marrow in Mice.
+Chinese scientists claim Phycocyanin also regulates production of white blood cells, even when bone marrow stem cells are damaged by toxic chemicals or radiation”.

 A study published by the US National Library of Medicine has also demonstrated that Spirulina fusiformis has substantial potential to reverse the pre-cancerous lesions or wounds of the mouth known as leukoplakia.